 Book pitch example

-Now that you know how to pitch your book and what you’ll need to include in your pitch, let’s look at a sample book pitch template to give you a head start.
+Now that you know how to pitch your book and what elements you’ll need to include, here’s a sample book pitch template to give you a head start.

 Dear [Agent’s first name],